-Forward suspicious emails to the IA Team if you are uncertain or if you encounter highly personalized "spear-phishing" attempts.
+Forward suspicious emails to the IA Team (IAteam@up.com) if you are uncertain or if you encounter highly personalized "spear-phishing" attempts.
 Report the email, even if you have already clicked the links.
 Reporting goes directly to Information Assurance and helps limit the damage.
-If you have clicked real phishing links, contact the IA Team immediately.
+If you have clicked real phishing links, contact the IA Team (IAteam@up.com) immediately.

-Information Governance Policy
+- Information Governance Policy

-Use of Artificial Intelligence Policy
+- Use of Artificial Intelligence Policy

-High-Risk Travel Destination Policy
+- High-Risk Travel Destination Policy

-Mobile Device Rules
+- Mobile Device Rules